Vasily Podkolzin: International play

 In 2018, Podkolzin captained Russia in the Hlinka Gretzky Cup where he won a bronze medal.
 In the bronze medal game against the United States, Podkolzin scored a hat trick in a 5–4 victory.
 He led the tournament in scoring with 8 goals, 3 assists and 11 total points in 5 games.

 Podkolzin next played internationally at the 2019 World Junior Championships in Vancouver, Canada.
 He recorded 3 assists in 7 games, helping Russia win bronze.
 He also played at the 2019 Under-18 World Championships, scoring four points in seven games.
 Podkolzin then played in the 2020 World Junior Championships in Ostrava.
 He scored five points in seven games, registering a goal and 4 assists.
 Russia fell in the final to Canada, leaving with a silver medal.
 In 2021, he was named captain of Team Russia, where he led the team to a 4th place finish.
 He scored four points in seven games with two goals and two assists.

 Personal life

 Podkolzin was born in Moscow and grew up in the Maryino District of the city.
 He has one younger brother, Mikhail (born 2011), who also plays hockey.
 Podkolzin's father, Alexander, was an entrepreneur, while his mother teaches piano.
 He first skated at the age of four and began to play hockey shortly after that.
-His grandfather played for Khimik Voskresensk, and his father plays in an amateur league.
+His grandfather played for Khimik Voskresensk, and his father played in an amateur league.
 When he was eight, Podkolzin joined the Belye Medvedi (White Bears) club.
 The Belye Medvedi facilities were on the opposite side of the city from the Podkolzin home (north-west and south-east, respectively); it took over an hour via metro and bus for Podkolzin to reach the rink.
 When he moved to Saint Petersburg, Podkolzin stayed in an apartment with a teammate, Ivan Manin.